 Langdon, Terri-Lynn: Centralizing the Leadership of Persons with DisAbilities on Provincial Boards, Agencies, and Commissions

 Terri-Lynn Langdon is a Disabled social worker and social justice activist based in Toronto.
 She currently sits on the Toronto Accessibility Advisory Committee (TAAC) and works at the Eight Branches Healing Arts Centre as a social worker and instructor.
 Currently pursuing her doctorate at the Ontario Institute for Studies in Education, she researches health equity in under-serviced populations.
 She takes a human rights approach to advance social justice initiatives in the communities to which she belongs.

 Young, Graeme: Supporting Youth Employment and Job Market Preparedness through a Dual Education System

-Graeme Young is a PhD student in the Department of Politics and International Studies at the University of Cambridge.
+Graeme Young is a PhD student in the Department of Politics and International Studies at the University of Cambridge and a Scholar in Residence at the Center for Human Rights and Global Justice at NYU Law School.
 His current work focuses on the politics of informal economic activity and urban development in Kampala, Uganda, and he has written about post-conflict reconstruction in South Sudan, transitional justice in Bosnia and Herzegovina, and local perceptions of international peace operations.
 He holds a BA from the University of Western Ontario and an MPhil from the University of St Andrews.
-Originally from Grimsby, Ontario, he most recently lived in New York City, where he worked at the United Nations to promote human rights in the Middle East.
+Originally from Grimsby, Ontario, he currently lives in New York City, where he recently worked at the United Nations to promote human rights in the Middle East.
 He is an avid guitar player and probably spends too much time watching soccer.